Casablanca

 More about Volubilis

-Volubilis, North African archaeological site, located near Fès in the Zerhoun mountain Plain of Morocco.
-Under the Mauretanian king Juba II in the 1st century bc and the 1st century ad, Volubilis became a flourishing centre of late Hellenistic culture.
-Annexed to Rome , Sitting in the middle of a fertile plain, the ruined Roman city of Volubilis is the best-preserved archaeological site in Morocco.
-Its most amazing features are the many beautiful mosaics preserved in situ, and it was declared a Unesco World Heritage site in 1997.
+Volubilis is a North African archaeological site, located near Fès in the Zerhoun mountain Plain of Morocco.
+Volubilis developed under several civilizations and grew rapidly under Roman rule from the 1st century A.D. onwards until being taken by local tribes about 285.
+Sitting in the middle of a fertile plain, this ruined Roman city is the best-preserved archaeological site in Morocco.
+The many beautiful mosaics preserved in situ are a highlight of the visit.
+In 1997 it was declared a UNESCO World Heritage site.
 Volubilis is about 33km north of Meknes and can easily be combined with nearby Moulay Idriss Zerhoun to make a fantastic day trip from Meknes or Fez.
-A great spot to be visited for sure try to put it in your checklist , with moroccometaadventures you will get the best of the country.
+A visit to Volubilis will allow visitors, especially those with an interest in history and adventure, to experience the remnants of Morocco’s ancient past.
+Ask Morocco Meta Adventures to arrange your tour.

-Meta luxury Morocco Tour is the type of trips that lets you discover the hidden areas northern of Morocco where you will enjoy the breathtaking of the country.
-This tour starts and ends in Casablanca as a modern city, then continues to the northern areas with its beautiful sights of the big cities to the small authentic villages.
-We will pass through unique areas of Morocco giving you an experience of the country over 10 days and 9 nights, with a huge contrast of one place to another that allows you to have a great Moroccan experience of a lifetime.
+This Meta Luxury Morocco Tour of 10 days and 9 nights allows you to discover the hidden areas of northern Morocco while enjoying the breathtaking countryside.
+This tour starts and ends in the modern city of Casablanca.
+Then it continues to the northern areas with its beautiful cities and small authentic villages.
+We will pass through unique areas of Morocco and give you a great Moroccan experience of a lifetime.

 There are no comments yet.